Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Washington stats and trends

-- Washington has five wins against the spread in 15 games this season.
+- Washington has five wins against the spread in 15 games this year.

-- The Football Team have covered the spread once this year when underdogs by 3.5 points or more (in eight chances).

-- Washington's games this year have hit the over on seven of 15 set point totals (46.7%).
+- This year, the Football Team have just one ATS win in seven games as an underdog of 4.5 points or more.

-- When Washington amasses more than 320.2 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Washington piles up over 320.2 yards, the team is 3-4 against the spread and 4-3 overall.

-- This season the Football Team have turned the ball over 23 times, eight more than the Eagles' takeaways (15).

 Home and road insights

-- Washington has covered the spread twice at home, and is 3-4 overall there, this season.
+- Washington has two wins against the spread, and is 3-4 overall, at home this year.

-- On the road, Philadelphia is 5-3 overall and 5-3 against the spread.
+- This season on the road, Philadelphia is 5-3 against the spread and 5-3 overall.

-- The Eagles have two wins ATS (2-1) as 3.5-point favorites or more away from home.
+- The Eagles are unbeaten ATS (1-0) as 4.5-point favorites or more on the road.

-- In eight road games this year, Philadelphia has gone over the total four times.
+- This year, in eight away games, Philadelphia has hit the over four times.

 Powered by Data Skrive.